CodingHusk3y/CodingHusk3y/README.md

 ## I'm a curious Developer, a serious Learner, and a Trap lover!

-- 🔭 I’m currently studying at [Georgia State University][https://www.gsu.edu/]!
+- 🔭 I’m currently studying at [Georgia State University](https://www.gsu.edu/)!
-- 🌱 I’m currently learning ML and AI 🤣
+- 🌱 I’m currently learning ML and AI
 - 👯 I’m looking to collaborate with other creators
-- 🥅 2021 Goals: Get an internship or get accepted into a PhD program.
+- 🥅 2024 Goals: Get an internship.
-- ⚡ Fun fact: I love playing soccer, FPS games, and coding in Python
+- ⚡ Fun fact: I love playing soccer, reading books, and coding in Python

 ### Connect with me: